osemars/WhoStudied/README.md

 This is a link to the .apk file for Whostudied.
 Please scroll down as its located right at the bottom of the folder. https://drive.google.com/open?id=1-YksbZdzrb8vvIwsiwvR9KU1wda1HqQC

 # Finally
 I'm proud of myself as i have changed as a better person, since i started reading codes.
-Thank you ALC.
+Thank you Google, Udacity and ALC.